opensciencegrid/docker-xcache/cms-xcache/README.md

     - `XC_BLOCKSIZE`: The size of the blocks in the cache
     - `XC_PREFETCH`: Number of blocks to prefetch from a file at once

-1. Write `cache-disks.config` with paths to disks that you will mount within the container.

 ### Disabling OSG monitoring (optional) ###

 By default, XCache reports to the OSG so that OSG staff can monitor the health of data federations.